Mexico’s Volcano, Nevado de Toluca 15k’er

 The way back down is faster; I run and slide down on the snow as if skiing, without the skis.

 Then we’re back on a wide dirt path, skirting the side of the mountain.
 Back on narrow trails moving through the forest.
 We pass the broad snowy slope used for sledding; by now, everyone has headed home.
-At some point, I throw up.
+At some point, I threw up.
 And finally, we’re back in the van, driving toward Toluca and dinner.
 But the mountain isn’t quite done with me yet.

 We order taco soup as an appetizer, and it would be delicious if I could manage to sit upright in my chair and hold my spoon.
 Turns out I can’t, so I excuse myself to the bathroom upstairs.
 Across the hall from the bathroom is a dark room full of tables and chairs, extra space for the restaurant on especially busy evenings.
 It’s irresistible.
 I push three chairs together, lie down across them, and close my eyes.